Identity-guided Face Generation with Multi-modal Contour Conditions: Abstract

 \section{Abstract}

-Recent face generation methods have tried to synthesize faces based on the given contour condition, like a low-resolution image or a sketch.
+Recent face generation methods have tried to synthesize faces based on the given contour condition, like a low-resolution image or sketch.
 However, the problem of identity ambiguity remains unsolved, which usually occurs when the contour is too vague to provide reliable identity information (\textit{e.g.}, when its resolution is extremely low).
-In this work, we propose a framework that takes the contour and an extra image specifying the identity as the inputs, where the contour can be of various modalities, including the low-resolution image, sketch, and semantic label map.
-This task especially fits the situation of tracking the known criminals or making intelligent creations for entertainment.
+Thus feasible solutions of image restoration could be infinite.
+In this work, we propose a novel framework that takes the contour and an extra image specifying the identity as the inputs, where the contour can be of various modalities, including the low-resolution image, sketch, and semantic label map.
 Concretely, we propose a novel dual-encoder architecture, in which an identity encoder extracts the identity-related feature, accompanied by a main encoder to obtain the rough contour information and further fuse all the information together.
 The encoder output is iteratively fed into a pre-trained StyleGAN generator until getting a satisfying result.
 To the best of our knowledge, this is the first work that achieves identity-guided face generation conditioned on multi-modal contour images.
 Moreover, our method can produce photo-realistic results with 1024$\times$1024 resolution.
-Code will be available at https://git.io/Jo4yh.